A Request for Backup Codes Is Always a Request for Backup Codes

 Read Article →Red Teaming the Builder

-I built a tool that fights AI scrapers.
-I built it by red-teaming an AI into building it for me.
+A tool that fights AI scrapers, built by red-teaming an AI into building it.
 The prompts that got there are more instructive than the code.

 Read Article →Steal These Cars